Ask The Food Geek

 • Heat a cast iron or heavy bottom pan on high heat.
 Rub steak with sea salt (or kosher salt) and pepper.

-• Add oil to the hot pan, then add steak to the hot oil.
-Sear for about 3 minutes per side (or more for a thick steak).
+Sear steak for about 3 minutes per side (or more for a thick steak).
 When it's done, set aside on cutting board and let rest for a few minutes.

-MAKE DRESSING WHILE STEAK COOKS
+MAKE DRESSING WHILE STEAK RESTS

 • Whisk the pomegranate molasses, balsamic vinegar, olive oil and mustard together in a mixing bowl (or shake together in a jar).
 Add salt and pepper to taste.